NexMaker-Fab/guide-book/doc/1projectmanage/git_gitbook.md

 * Mac
 `$ git`
-If you don't have it, OSX will ask you to install XCode Developer tools.
+If you don't have it, OSX will ask you to install [XCode Developer tools:command line tools](developer.apple.com/download/).
-If you want a new version download it from the main Git site and install like any other mac app.

 * Windows